Dmitrii-Russu/petclinic-transaction-script/README.md

-# PetClinic — Transaction Script / CQRS Sample
+# PetClinic — Transaction Script + CQRS with Spring JDBC

 Another PetClinic?
 Yes — deliberately.
 It's the most recognizable teaching domain in the Java ecosystem, so there's no need to explain what the app does.
 We can go